Aquarium of the Pacific: Bringing haptics to the big screen

 Museums, galleries and aquariums are already using immersive digital experiences to engage visitors.
 However, these technologies often rely heavily on visual and auditory cues.
-What about those members of the population that have a sensory disabilities, such as the loss of sight or hearing?
+What about those members of the population who have a sensory disability, such as the loss of sight or hearing?

 The Honda Pacific Visions Theater was the keystone project of the new wing.
-The Aquarium envisioned a 4D theater engaging multiple senses and simulating the sights, smells, and sounds of the ocean.
-The 300-seat auditorium has a 130ft long curved screen engaging the visitor's peripheral vision and a 30ft projection disk that rises from the floor.
+The Aquarium of the Pacific envisioned an immersive theater engaging multiple senses and simulating the sights, smells, and sounds of the ocean.
+The 300-seat auditorium has a 130ft long curved screen engaging the visitor's peripheral vision and a 30ft diameter projection disk that tilts up from the floor.

 Enter haptics

-Ultraleap worked with Cortina Productions and the Aquarium to add a tactile element to complement the film.
+Ultraleap worked with Cortina Productions and the Aquarium of the Pacific to add a tactile element to complement the two films currently showing in the theater.

 Ultraleap’s "virtual touch" technology uses ultrasound to create the sensation of touch in mid-air.
 The team created a mobile unit available for check out at the information desk containing a STRATOS Inspire haptic module and a PC that could be rolled next to a designated chair or wheelchair in the theater.
 The visitor was then able to position their hand over this module and feel different tactile sensations at appropriate points in the film on their hand: a wave splash, the blades of a windmill rotating or foam bubbles bursting.

-By adding an element of touch at key points in the film, the Aquarium could provide an augmented experience for visitors with disabilities beyond what was being shown on the screens and heard through the speakers.
+By adding an element of touch at key points in the film, the Aquarium of the Pacific could provide an augmented experience for visitors with disabilities beyond what was being shown on the screens and heard through the speakers.

 This mobile unit installation is the world’s first haptic enhancement of a film in a museum or aquarium setting.
 The haptics were easy to install and use, and made a big impact on user experience.